Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 Before you try any of the fancy pastries you see at the five-star restaurants, start simple with some basic starches and dairy components.
 This will be a fine introduction to the taste of caviar and help you learn some key points of etiquette as well.

 Buttered toast points are arguably the simplest caviar delivery device to start with.
 All you need are a few slices of store-bought white bread and some knife skills to create clean triangle shapes.
-Spread a bit of butter and toast them lightly, and voila!
+Spread a bit of room temperature butter and toast them lightly with a little caviar, and voila!

-A step up from toast is blini and puff pastry, which take a bit more work but can be accomplished with some basic baking skills.
+A step up from toast is a fresh blini and puff pastry, which takes a bit more work but can be accomplished with some basic baking skills.

-The blini is a caviar classic, which has a circular shape and holds up under larger dollops of creme fraiche or sour cream.
-Try out puff pastry to ramp things up even more.
+The blini is a buckwheat Russian pancake (and a caviar classic) that has a circular shape and holds up under larger dollops of creme fraiche with chives or sour cream.
+Try out puff pastry to ramp things up even more as a canapé.

 If you find yourself scrambling to put together a caviar tray, it’s also never a bad idea to load up the plate with unsalted crackers and potato chips.
-Someone will eat them!
+It's still a delicious appetizer, and someone will eat them!

 If you are trying to steer clear of gluten and dairy, or you just want a more organic accompaniment to your caviar experience, you have a ton of great options to choose from.